 However, with no intention of belittling or undermining the aforementioned difficulties and suffering, such a storm could be beneficial in terms of one aspect: the water it brings to the region.
 Storm Alexa brought an abundance of water to a region suffering from severe water scarcity.
 The effects of water scarcity are rapidly being felt across the region, with water shortages affecting countries such as Palestine, Egypt, and Jordan.
-Therefore, this outpour of water could bring some respite in terms of water availability, with rainwater runoff and snowfall being large sources fresh water.
-Sadly these sources have been very poorly managed causing floods, and snow covered streets.
+Therefore, this outpour of water could bring some respite in terms of water availability in these MENA countries, with rainwater runoff and snowfall being large sources fresh water.
+Sadly these sources have been very poorly managed causing floods, and snow-covered streets.

 Flooded rainwater has mixed with wastewater triggering an overflow of wastewater throughout local cities and towns.
 This has produced adverse health problems among the resident populations, who are calling out for rapid solutions to their strife.
 One solution that can be utilized is harvesting floodwater and the large amounts of snowfall available.
 Harvesting such water sources would help reduce the effects of water scarcity, and reduce physical harm to cities and towns.